A unique experience of a Retreat and a Long Trekking, combining the practice of yoga, meditation and meditative hiking.

 2 guided meditative hikes.

-Note: the above itinerary may change according to the group and/or weather conditions.
+Note: the proposed route and schedule are subject to changes depending on the group and/or weather conditions.

 What is the level of difficulty of the trek?